k-box/k-box/plugins/geo/readme.md

 # Geographical Extension

-This package provides support for geographical data, e.g. GeoJson, KML, Shapefile.
+This plugin provides support for geographical data, e.g. GeoJson, KML, Shapefile.
 The support is given using a [GeoServer](http://geoserver.org/) integration.

 In particular this package will offer: